sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Enable Lock SIM card by going to Settings → Personal → Security → Set up SIM card lock.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Enable Lock SIM card by going to Settings → Personal → Security → Set up SIM card lock.
 Now, each time your phone is turned on it will require a PIN in order to unlock your SIM card.
 No one will be able to make calls using your device without the PIN.</span>
 		       </div>
 		     </div>
 ![](/images/Curriculum_img_13.jpg)